Hoxton East & Shoreditch

 Police Constable

-Nalene Iordan (SNT, Police Community Support Officer, Hoxton East & Shoreditch)
+Nalene Iordan (SNT, PCSO, Hoxton East & Shoreditch)

 Nalene Iordan

-Jesus Perez Barro (Police, A/Inspector, Hoxton East & Shoreditch, TCT & Licensing Cluster)
+Jesus Perez Barro (Police, Police Sergeant, Hoxton East & Shoreditch, TCT & Licensing Cluster)

 Jesus Perez Barro